 OCD Support Group:

 This group is for students struggling with OCD, obsessions and/or compulsions.
-The group will focus on providing psychoeducation, building skills and creating a safe space for students to share strategies in navigating college and life with OCD-related challenges.
-Topics of discussion will include ways to manage intrusive thoughts, an introduction to Exposure and Response Prevention (ERP), and ways to address body-focused repetitive behaviors (BFRBs), such as skin-picking and hair-pulling.
-Students are encouraged to practice these skills and apply them between group sessions.
+The group focuses on providing psychoeducation, building skills and creating a safe space for students to share strategies in navigating college and life with OCD-related challenges.
+Topics covered will include ways to manage intrusive thoughts, an introduction to Exposure and Response Prevention (ERP), and ways to address body-focused repetitive behaviors (BFRBs), such as skin-picking and hair-pulling.
+Students are encouraged to practice the skills and apply them between group sessions.

 Location: 881 Commonwealth Avenue, SHS Lower Level, BM Group Rooms A & B.